 Here is an example of how the look back and penalty periods work.
-Let’s suppose you gave your daughter a gift of $125,000, and three years later you entered a nursing home for long-term care.
-Medicaid would divide $125,000 by the regional rate for New York City, which is currently (in 2019) $12,419.
-The result would be that you are ineligible for nursing home care for approximately 10 months (125,000 divided by 12,419 equals approximately 10).
+Let’s suppose you gave your daughter a gift of $128,000, and three years later you entered a nursing home for long-term care.
+Medicaid would divide $128,000 by the regional rate for New York City, which is currently (in 2020) $12,844.
+The result would be that Medicaid will not pay for your nursing home care for approximately 10 months (128,000 divided by 12,844 equals approximately 10).

 There are Elder Law strategies you can use to protect some of your money, if you are “trapped” in the look back period and need to enter a nursing home.
 Still, in most of the cases such as this, you will sacrifice at least 50% of what you have, even with Elder Law planning.

 As you can see, the most powerful use of asset protection strategies is with advance planning, before you need home care or nursing home care.
 You will avoid the possibility of losing some or all of your net worth to long-term care expenses, and ending up impoverished.